 - If you become very unwell, contact your doctor or go to the nearest hospital emergency department.
-If you think your symptoms are serious, call triple zero (000) for an ambulance immediately.
+If you think your symptoms are serious, call triple zero (000) and ask for an ambulance immediately.

 - You can call healthdirect on 1800 022 222 to talk to a registered nurse 24 hours a day, 7 days a week (known as NURSE-ON-CALL in Victoria), or use the healthdirect Symptom Checker.

 - You can read more about hot weather risks here and looking after babies in hot weather here.

 Want more like this?